Search results for interviewing attorneys

 • Working Together With Your Attorney At Every Stage

-1st) be honest with your attorney, about everything –
+1st) Be honest with your attorney about everything – Plea or Trial – Nobody wants surprises

 • Compassionate Release (medical issues, transplant, medications (physician testimony)